billreiss/breiss_DevRadio/OpenAIRecommendationAppBlazor/README.md

 > Important Note: For production, you will want to protect your OpenAI API Key, the appsettings.json is not secure and your key can be easily retrieved.
 Implement a web service to retrieve the key, and then if you wish to store it, use encryption.

-Install the `Azure.AI.OpenAI` NuGet package. it's in beta so you need to include prerelease.
+Install the `Azure.AI.OpenAI` NuGet package.
+It's in beta so you need to include prerelease.

 Add a Services folder, and create the following `OpenAIService` class: